Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Problem Setup and Related Work

 In this work, we focus on a specific approach to solving the RSR problem that relies on \emph{least absolute deviations}, i.e., the objective function in \eqref{eq:problem2}.
 This has been a focus of a major line of work, where one replaces the squared Euclidean distance in PCA with the absolute distance to achieve robustness.
 While this problem is computationally hard \citep{hardt2013algorithms,clarkson2015input}, several methods have been proposed to approximately solve it.
 These include convex relaxations like Outlier Pursuit \citep{xu2012robust} and REAPER \citep{lerman2015robust}, as well as nonconvex approaches like geodesic gradient descent \citep{maunu2019well}, which can be easily replaced with projected subgradient descent (PSGM) \citep{NEURIPS2018_af21d0c9}.
 The problem may also be addressed using Riemannian ADMM \citep{li2024riemannian}, a general framework for manifold optimization with nonsmooth objectives.
 In addition, PSGM and manifold proximal point algorithm \citep{9048840} have also been proposed for Dual Principal Component Pursuit (DPCP), which can be considered as a special case of \eqref{eq:problem2}, where $d$ is replaced by $D-d$ \citep{NEURIPS2018_af21d0c9}.
 Indeed, the analysis of these methods is analogous to that of \citet{maunu2019well}.
 We remark that the analysis pursued in \citet{NEURIPS2018_af21d0c9} only holds for the special case $d=D-1$.
 It was later generalized for any $d$ in \citet{ding2021dual}, again with similar ideas to \citet{maunu2019well}, whose result holds for any subspace dimension.

 This work investigates the FMS method proposed by \cite{lerman2018fast}, which solves \eqref{eq:problem2} using IRLS.
 This method is popular due to its simplicity and strong empirical performance.
 More recently, FMS has also been applied to hierarchical representations \citep{ding2024adacontour}.
+Another work that can be viewed as IRLS with 0-1 weighting is \cite{cherapanamjeri2017thresholding}.

 However, the theoretical analysis of the FMS algorithm is somewhat limited, as it generally guarantees convergence only to stationary points.
 In contrast, \cite{maunu2019well} investigates the landscape of the objective function and obtains a theoretical understanding of its associated gradient descent algorithm.
 However, they only use this analysis to prove local convergence of gradient descent, which requires significant parameter tuning.
-Also, until now, it has been unclear how this analysis can extend to other optimization frameworks like IRLS, which we will discuss next.
+Also, until now, it has been unclear how this analysis can be extended to other optimization frameworks like IRLS, which we will discuss next.